MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 ## About the extension

 The telemetry and diagnostics (shown as TelemetryAndDiagnostics in Azure portal) Arc extension enables the collection of telemetry and diagnostics information from your Azure Stack HCI system.
 This information helps Microsoft gain valuable insights into the system's behavior.
-You can use the Telemetry and diagnostics extension to monitor and assess the performance, functionality, and overall health of your Azure Stack HCI.
+Use the Telemetry and diagnostics extension to monitor and assess the performance, functionality, and overall health of your Azure Stack HCI.
 Microsoft can also use the diagnostics information from this extension to troubleshoot and address any potential issues for your system.

 For more information, see [Azure Arc extension management on Azure Stack HCI](../manage/arc-extension-management.md#azure-managed-extensions-in-azure-stack-hci-preview).